hsarfraz/DATA-1010-Introduction-to-Data-Analytics/week 1/notes.md

 <ins> categorical variables </ins>

-categorical nominal: A categorical variable that groups data into distinct categories that have no intrinsic order or rank.
+**categorical nominal**: A categorical variable that groups data into distinct categories that have no intrinsic order or rank.

-categorical ordinal: A categorical variable that groups data into distinct categories that have no intrinsic order or rank.
+**categorical ordinal**: A categorical variable that groups data into distinct categories that have no intrinsic order or rank.

 <ins> numerical variables </ins>

-numerical discrete: A number of possible measurements between two presumed points which have some sort of jump in between them
+**numerical discrete**: A number of possible measurements between two presumed points which have some sort of jump in between them

-numerical continuous: unspecified number of possible measurements between two presumed points
+**numerical continuous**: unspecified number of possible measurements between two presumed points

 # What is the dataset about?